Ginnungagap -- a massively parallel cosmological initial conditions generator: ICs Preparation Paradigm

 These steps differ slightly depending on the type of ICs being produced.
 For a single-resolution (non-zoom) simulation with random ICs, step~1 simply involves generating random numbers.
 For a resimulation of existing ICs at a different resolution, the WN and VFs are computed with constraints derived from the previous realization.
 In the case of zoom-in simulations, the WN and VFs must be generated at several resolutions, and a mask defining the zoom region must be applied in step~3.
 The position of the zoom region may also be required during steps~1 and~2 to reduce the memory footprint of the WN and VF grids.

 The organization of \texttt{Ginnungagap} is shown in Table~\ref{tab:ggp}.
 The WN and VFs can be considered as temporary results not typically needed by the user of the ICs, but \texttt{Ginnungagap} stores them in files to reduce memory overhead.
 This greatly reduces memory requirements, since the code can work on one velocity component at a time.
-This also allows for the reuse of the data; for example, when changing the resolution of existing ICs, one does not need to re-create these fields.
-However, fields can consume a lot of disk space, so users must decide whether to retain them.
+This also allows for the reuse of the data; for example, when creating multiple zoom regions from the same parent box.
+When the VFs exist, creating zoomed ICs requires only a small fraction of memory and computational time required for making VFs.
+E.g. in `The Three Hundred Clusters' project at the base resolution of $3840^3$ {the creation of the VFs took around 100 core-hours and the subsequent creation of 300 zoom regions from existing VFs took less than 10 core-hours ($\sim$2 core-m/cluster).
+Re-generating the VFs for each of the clusters would result in $\sim 30$k core-hours ($\sim100$ core-h/cluster) which would be a waste of time.
+This high gain is achieved because the code doesn't need to read the whole VFs to memory -- it only reads the part covering the zoom region, which is fast for small regions.} However, fields can consume a lot of disk space, so users must decide whether to retain them.

-The source code of \texttt{Ginnungagap} contains several internal libraries which implement operations on 3D grids and particle collections: MPI-parallel FFT with subdivision of the grid onto 1D, 2D or 3D MPI subdomains, parallel i/o, power spectrum and statistics calculation, etc. These libraries can be used to create other tools in the same framework.
+The source code of \texttt{Ginnungagap} contains several internal libraries which implement operations on 3D grids and particle collections: {parallel FFT, parallel I/O, power spectrum and statistics calculation, etc. Our realization of the parallel FFT uses 2D MPI subdomains which allows more effective scaling in comparison with the 1D slabs: up to $N_1^2$ MPI tasks can be used, where $N_1$ is the 1D grid size.
+This approach is similar to, e.g., \texttt{P3DFFT} library \cite{P3D}.
+The code supports both single and double precision.}

 In what follows (Sections ~\ref{sec:vf}, \ref{sec:genics}, \ref{sec:incr}) we explain the ICs creation steps in detail.